Morning, Thursday, 19th March 2020

 - Professor Gideon Henderson, Chief Scientific Advisor, Defra;

-- Professor Tim Benton, Director, Energy, Environment and Resources Department, Chatham House;
+- Professor Tim Benton, Director, Energy, Environment and Resources Department, Chatham House; and

 - The future of agriculture land use - key issues and policy priorities;